 Short Answer: October – December of each year

-A: The 4-H year starts October 1st and ends September 30th of each year so the easiest time to signup is mid-fall as the re-enrollment period for current members is October – December.
+A: The 4-H year starts October 1st and ends September 30th of each year making Fall the easiest time to signup.
+The re-enrollment period for current members is October – December.
 New members must join by April 1st of each year in order for that year to count as a full 4-H year, and for the member to be able to participate in certain events such as the Cumberland Fair.

 Q: Who do I contact for more information about a 4-H club or program in Cumberland County?

 A: For more information about 4-H specifically in Cumberland County please visit our handy “So You’re New to 4-H in Cumberland County” guide!
-This guide has detailed information about terms such as VOLT, Cloverbuds, Record Sheets and information about the county and state events such as Fashion Revue, Mini-Forum, Maine 4-H Days, etc.
+This guide has detailed information about terms such as Camperships, Cloverbuds, Record Sheets, and information about county and state events such as Fashion Revue, Maine 4-H Days, CWF, and more.

 Q: I do not see a club that fits my family’s interest areas, what can I do?